Drive My Car (film): Plot

-Stage actor and director Yūsuke Kafuku lives in Tokyo with his wife Oto, a screenwriter who conceives her stories during sex and narrates them to him.
+Stage actor and director Yūsuke Kafuku lives in Tokyo with his wife Oto, a screenwriter who conceives her stories after sex and narrates them to him.
 He learns his lines by listening to tapes recorded by Oto, while driving his red Saab 900 Turbo.
 After Yūsuke performs in Waiting for Godot, Oto introduces him to young television star Kōji Takatsuki.
-Yūsuke returns home early one day and finds his wife having sex with Kōji, but does not disturb them.
+When a theater festival Yūsuke was slated to judge in is delayed, he returns home, where he finds his wife having sex with Kōji, but does not disturb them.
 After a car crash, Yūsuke discovers he has glaucoma in one eye and must take eyedrops to prevent blindness.
 One day, Oto asks to have a serious conversation with Yūsuke.
 After he spends the day driving alone, Yūsuke returns home to find Oto dead from a brain hemorrhage.
 After the funeral, Yūsuke breaks down while performing the title role in Uncle Vanya.

 Two years later, Yūsuke accepts a residency in Hiroshima to direct a multilingual production of Uncle Vanya.
-The theatre festival requires that he be chauffeured in his own car for insurance reasons, and he eventually bonds with his reserved young driver, Misaki Watari.
+The theatre festival requires that he be chauffeured in his own car for insurance reasons, and despite his initial reluctance, he eventually bonds with his reserved young driver, Misaki Watari.
 With the help of dramaturge Gong Yoon-su, Yūsuke casts a diverse group of actors to perform in their native languages.
-Impressed by Lee Yoo-na, a mute actress who communicates in Korean Sign Language, Yūsuke also unexpectedly casts Kōji as Uncle Vanya.
+He is impressed by Lee Yoo-na, a mute actress who communicates in Korean Sign Language, and he also unexpectedly casts Kōji as Uncle Vanya.

 After a rehearsal, Kōji invites Yūsuke for a drink, where the young actor pushes against harsh assessments of his character but admits to his unrequited love for Oto.
 He scolds someone for taking a photo of him.
 Yoon-su invites Yūsuke and Misaki to dinner with his wife, who is revealed to be Yoo-na.
 Driving home, Misaki tells Yūsuke about driving her abusive mother for long hours at a young age.
 They later visit a garbage facility, where Misaki explains that she drove garbage trucks after leaving her hometown when a landslide destroyed her home and killed her mother.